Every year we all have the best intentions to make it the BEST SUMMER EVER.

 But the reality is by the end of July, the idea well has gone dry, and many of us are struggling to fill another 14-hour day without losing our minds.

-These ideas may not be Instagram-worthy or Pinteresty-pinnable but they will keep you going until the end of the month.
+These ideas may not be Instagram-worthy or Pinteresty-pinnable but they might keep you going for at least a month.

 Grab the hose, fill a bucket with sudsy water, toss in a couple of sponges and put up a sign.
 You’re in the bike washing business.
 Actually, your kids are.
 You’re in the ‘sitting on the porch whilst drinking a coffee’ business.